-Top 20 Fun Icebreaker Games
+Top 20 Fun Icebreaker Games for Adults

 Ice Breaker #1: Spin the Wheel

 Create a bunch of activities or questions for your team and assign them to a spinning wheel.
-Simply spin the wheel for each team member and get them to perform the activity or answer the question that the wheel lands on.
+Simply spin the wheel for each team member and get them to perform the action or answer the question that the wheel lands on.